jhellingman/tei2html/Wiki/Introduction.md

   * Tags supplement the plain text content of the transcribed work.
 They do not replace content.
 When all tags are  removed from the file, the remaining text should reflect the original source text as much as possible.
 As a corollary to this principle, `tei2html` does not supply much content itself.
 Unless specifically asked to do so, it will not insert tables of content, headers, labels, etc.
   * Tags are semantic: they reflect as much as possible the function of a certain part of the text, not its appearance.
 This also means that `tei2html` needs to rely on a number of defaults and formatting hints to decide what things should ultimately look like in the output.
   * The `@rend`, `@style` and `@rendition` attributes in tags are intended as formatting indications only.
 Ignoring them fully or partially should not render a text incomprehensible.
+(Note that the TEI standard itself prescribes that these attributes should be used to indicate the formatting of the source, rather than the desired output.)

 The design decisions are:

-  * The `@rend` attribute values are designed to map relatively directly to CSS format statements in the HTML version, however, they use a different syntax, and are also used for effects that are not supported by CSS, and are thus not copied verbatim.
+  * The `@rend` attribute values are "rendition ladders" designed to map relatively directly to CSS format statements in the HTML version, however, they use a different syntax, and are also used for effects that are not supported by CSS, and are thus not copied verbatim.
   * CSS can be imported from an external source, and attached to IDs or classes in the generated output.
 To make this workable, IDs in the source are passed to the output unchanged (when reasonable), and the generated classes are documented.
 In addition, a class to be output can be specified in the `@rend` attribute.
   * Similarly, the value of `@style` attributes is copied verbatim to the CSS output; as are the content of `<rendition>` elements.
 Note that currently no translation of the `@selector` attribute of the `<rendition>` element takes place.